 Having verified the curricular requirements, the assessment of personal preparation will be done through individual interview on the knowledge required for admission.
+The interview will also assess the multidisciplinary preparation necessary to undertake the Course of Study.
+Specifically,

-Specifically, basic knowledge in the area of algorithms and programming will be required for the computer science area; basic knowledge in the area of logic, probability and algebra will be required for the mathematics area.
+- basic knowledge in the area of algorithms and programming will be required for the computer science area; - basic knowledge in the area of logic, probability, statistics and algebra will be required for the mathematics area.